Tinnitus has been found to affect the way you process emotions

 In tinnitus sufferers, it was found that the frontal lobe of the brain – an area associated with impulse control – was activated more in those with lower distress levels.
 When focussing on the severity of tinnitus and its impact on emotions, this response suggests that perhaps it was responsible for better control over the emotional distress caused by tinnitus.

-Catch the warning signs of tinnitus early by getting a FREE* hearing check with HEARINGLife, or call us at 1300 308 125 for a consult today.
+Catch the warning signs of tinnitus early by getting a no cost* hearing check with HEARINGLife, or call us at 1300 308 125 for a consult today.

 1WebMD, Understanding Tinnitus – the basics.
 Accessed April, 2016.